RchlLou/nc-news-backend/README.md

 # Northcoders News API

-- To successfully connect to the two databases locally, create file '.env-development' with contents 'PGDATABASE=PGDATABASE=nc_news' and '.env-test' file, with contents of 'PGDATABASE=PGDATABASE=nc_news_test'.
+- To successfully connect to the two databases locally, create file '.env.development' with contents 'PGDATABASE=PGDATABASE=nc_news' and '.env.test' file, with contents of 'PGDATABASE=PGDATABASE=nc_news_test'.